 1-2 Tablespoons of Celtic sea salt

 Place the garlic and onion in the bottom of the jar.

 Add cauliflower, star anise, and sweet cicely to quart jar, placing so they have a nice appearance.
 Leave a one-inch empty space at the top of the jar.

 Add salt and whey.

 Add filtered water to jar, leaving one inch from top.

 Cover tightly and let sit on counter at room temperature for about one week, or until fermented.

 Store jar in refrigerator or root cellar.
 This is best if eaten within 3 to 4 months.

 About the “Medicinal” Herbs Used in this Recipe…

 Star Anise has antibacterial, anti-fungal, and antioxidant qualities.
 Besides being known for its culinary purposes, this herb is used in Chinese Medicine.
-It also is said to boosts the immune systems.
-Herbalist Matthew Wood says it is a useful remedy for support the healing of sinus infections.
+It also is said to boost the immune systems.
+Herbalist Matthew Wood says it is a useful remedy to support the healing of sinus infections.